abinit/abinit/doc/tutorial/tdepes.md

 {% dialog tests/tutorespfn/Input/tdepes_3bis.files %}

-You can now copy the plotting script (Plot-EP-BS) python file from ~abinit/scripts/post_processing/plot_bs.py into the directory where you did the Abinit calculations.
+You can now copy the plotting script (Plot-EP-BS) python file from ~abinit/scripts/post_processing/plot_bs.py into the directory where you did all the calculations.
+Now row the script:

+    ./plot_bs.py < bs.input

-Use the following input data:
+with the following input data:

 ```
-tdepes_4_EP.nc
+tdepes4_EP.nc
 L \Gamma X W K L W X K \Gamma
 -20 30
 0